Source viewers and annotations

 SourceViewer and its helper classes are used throughout the AbstractTextEditor hierarchy.
 The package org.eclipse.jface.text.source defines this viewer and the other classes supporting annotation presentation.

-Annotations and rulers
+Annotations and Rulers

 Annotations, like partitions, are largely dependent on the kind of document being edited.
 The IAnnotationModel for a document is what holds the annotations, enumerates them on request, and listens for text changes in order to keep the annotations up to date with the text.
 Annotation models are registered in the org.eclipse.core.filebuffers.annotationModelCreation extension.
 This extension point allows plug-ins to register a class that will create an annotation model appropriate for a given file extension.
 The Java Editor example does not use this extension point, so it inherits the annotation model defined by the platform.